Introduce yourself, tell us about a typical day for you prior to COVID-19.

 What are you looking forward to most, once quarantine is over?

-I’m looking forward to travelling again, but I am mostly looking forward to meeting and spending time with friends.
+I’m looking forward to traveling again, but I am mostly looking forward to meeting and spending time with friends.

 What advice do you have for our readers?